Riggs-Hamilton American Legion Post No. 20

 The Riggs-Hamilton American Legion Post No. 20 is a historic social meeting hall at 215 North Denver Avenue in Russellville, Arkansas.
 It is a 1 1/2-story stone structure, with a gable roof and stone foundation.
 Its eaves and gable ends show exposed rafter ends in the Craftsman style, and the main facade has a half-timbered stucco section above twin entrances, each with their own gabled roofs.
 It was built in 1934, and is one of the finest examples of WPA Rustic architecture in Pope County.

 The building was listed on the National Register of Historic Places in 1994, for its architecture.

 Legion meetings are held 6:00 pm second Tuesday of each month.
-The building also is the meeting place for the Pope County Republican party members, 6:00 pm third Tuesday each month.
-On the first Wednesday of each month is Hooner's Bingo Night, in which fabulous prizes are won.